Connect with us

 student hostel under construction

-A hostel under construction at Maasai Mara University in Narok.
+Hostel construction at Maasai Mara University in Narok.
 PHOTO | FILE

-A fast expanding population of university students in Kenya is creating enormous opportunities for investors to build student accommodation facilities across the country.
+A fast-expanding population of university students in Kenya is creating enormous opportunities for investors to build student accommodation facilities across the country.

 According to a study by real estate researchers Jumia House, local universities have a combined 280,000 bed spaces against a student population of 769,500 which accounts for 40 per cent of the country’s total housing shortage.

-High student enrolment attributable to introduction of the self-sponsored module and the directive issued in 2011 instructing all universities to implement a double intake has played a major role in the current shortage of accommodation in the universities.
+High student enrolment attributable to the introduction of the self-sponsored module and the directive issued in 2011 instructing all universities to implement a double intake has played a major role in the current shortage of accommodation in the universities.

 The strain on on-campus housing has forced students to seek nearby private housing at exorbitant costs.
-Those who cannot afford such units are forced to live in dilapidated, crime infested dwellings which affect their overall well-being.
+Those who cannot afford such units are forced to live in dilapidated, crime-infested dwellings which affect their overall well-being.

-The universities are, however, facing a several hurdles.
-While most of these institutions possess vast tracts of land, the huge cost associated with construction is proving to be a major roadblock to provision of adequate accommodation.
+The universities are, however, facing several hurdles.
+While most of these institutions possess vast tracts of land, the huge cost associated with construction is proving to be a major roadblock to the provision of adequate accommodation.

 Though the government has tripled its funding to public universities in the last four years to about Sh66 billion, the money is not enough to support such a degree of capital outlay.